 Pr.
 Paul Rydecki (Immanuel Lutheran Church, Las Cruces, NM)

 Pr.
-Eric Stefanski (Holy Trinity Lutheran Church, Harrison, Bull Shoals, Conway,
+Eric Stefanski (Holy Trinity Lutheran Church, Harrison, Conway, and Rogers, AR)

 Pr.
 Josh Sullivan (Holy Cross Lutheran Church, Kerrville, TX) and